Which Way Should I Go?

 Too many are half-assing it and that needs to change.

-I like to solve problems, so I’ve come up with a simple 5-point plan to address this one.
-Pulling from the disciplines of marketing, communications, and sociology plus my personal experience of owning a retail store a lifetime ago, I offer these sensible and easy-to-implement solutions that don’t break the bank.
+I like to solve problems, so I’ve developed a simple 5-point plan to address this one.
+Pulling from the disciplines of marketing, communications, and sociology, plus my personal experience of owning a retail store a lifetime ago, I offer these sensible and easy-to-implement solutions that don’t break the bank.